 3. Give Employees a Voice and Take It Seriously

 Just like your customers, your employees want to be heard.
 In large organizations, it can often feel like you’re constantly fighting for the ear of management when it comes to delivering feedback.

 By surveying your employees, you can get an accurate picture of sentiment and tap into the talent and innovation that each employee brings to the table.

 At CustomerGauge, we use employee Net Promoter, or eNPS.
 This allows our clients to establish anonymous surveys so employees feel comfortable providing feedback.
 Our research has found that surveying via NPS 3-4 times a year with your employees (around once every quarter) helps avoid employee burnout and reduce turnover.

 Remember though: simply surveying your employees isn’t enough.
 It’s important to act on the responses you receive.
 Even if it’s as simple as sending out an email on some of the more popular issues found in your surveys:

-We’ve heard from a lot of you that you’re not enjoying the current unhealthy options in the breakroom.
+“Hi all, We’ve heard from a lot of you that you’re not enjoying the current unhealthy options in the breakroom.
 As of today, we’re happy to announce that we’ll be ditching the preservative and high-cal snacks of the past and opening a fresh fruit stand spear-headed by one of our very own employees…”

 If an employee does choose to engage based on their feedback and discuss further with management, they can wave anonymity to discuss with their manager directly.